ChildsplayOSU/bogl-docs/tutorials/debugging.md

 ---
-sort: 13 # Order in the sidebar
+sort: 12 # Order in the sidebar
-# permalink: /tutorials/debugging
-# published: false
 ---

 # Testing and Debugging